ppwatchic/BeautyCode/MakeCodeBeauty.md

-There are a few simple tips to make code more concise, and beauty. (in Java)
+Here are a few simple tips to make code more concise, and beauty. (in Java)

 ##Less Code Maker
 1, magic number 0: